Sikhs Mark Toned-Down Holiday Amid Continuing Virus Concerns

 "But we are going to find alternatives this year to celebrate,” she added.

-Kaul has been lobbying officials in several area cities trying to get them to declare April Sikh Awareness and Appreciation Month, so far winning one such proclamation from Lenexa, Kansas.
-Kaul, who was raised in New York City before moving with her family to Kansas in 2017, said she wants to make others more familiar with her faith.
+Kaur has been lobbying officials in several area cities trying to get them to declare April Sikh Awareness and Appreciation Month, so far winning one such proclamation from Lenexa, Kansas.
+Kaur, who was raised in New York City before moving with her family to Kansas in 2017, said she wants to make others more familiar with her faith.

 “Increasing awareness can combat the negativity and hate,” she said.

-Note: This story has been corrected to show the spelling of Komalpeet’s last name is Kaur.